Articles

 Thanks to Board, discussions are constructive, more effective, more visual and interactive.
 Since they have direct access to information, more topics are discussed, with better deadline visibility and good task distribution management.
 Nelly and Jérôme understand each other better and putting ideas into action is much easier.
 Nelly sums it up simply: "In my organization, I feel more proactive and more effective."

-With more one-on-ones, like Nelly and Jérôme’s, the cost of employee disengagement could be drastically reduced.
+With methods to engage employees such as one-on-one meetings, like Nelly and Jérôme’s, the cost of employee disengagement could be drastically reduced.
 The target: less than 7,000 billion?

-You can (co)create your own discussion space, to suit your needs and the realities of your job, but you can also build one from the ready-to-use One-on-One template.
+You can (co)create your own discussion space, to suit your needs and the realities of your job, but you can also build one from the ready-to-use One-on-One template, or from the individual coaching GROW model.
 With this Board template, you have one unique visual space to build the quarterly roadmap together and discuss it regularly afterwards.

 Unlock your teamwork potential